rollasoul/toku_for_arduino/README.md

 # hardware setup

 - make sure your printer is connected via arduino to raspberry pi (see the adafruit mini-thermal printer for correct setup)
-- check all cables and connections (usb, camera, raspberry pi, arduino, minit-thermal printer)
+- check all cables and connections (camera, raspberry pi, arduino, mini-thermal printer)
 - raspberry pi needs proper wifi-connectivity to run this script

 # run toku